There has been a lot of activity at Platt since our last newsletter.

 The Friends of the Platt Library Newsletter is produced and maintained by Hearn/Perrell Art Associates.
 Editor: Therese Hearn

-Artwork, photos and information are copyrighted by their respective Authors, the
+Artwork, photos and information are copyrighted by their respective Authors, the Friends of the Platt Library, and/or Hearn/Perrell Art Associates and may not be reprinted without permission.

 Problems?
 Comments?
 Suggestions?
 Please tell the Webmaster.